 Dog’s Trust Freedom Project is one charity that offers foster care for dogs.
 The charity published the article Domestic Abuse and Pets – How Animals are Used and Abused.
 Dogs Trust and Cats Protection are no longer partnered so if you have a dog and cat, you must apply directly to Cats Protection.

-• Dogs Trust will not offer foster care if your canine is a guard dog or a dog kennelled outside.
+- Dogs Trust will not offer foster care if your canine is a guard dog or dogs in outside kennels.

 Visit Freedom Project